frou/yt2pod/README.md

 YouTube's Data API is used to query information.
 The [example config file][egcfg] contains an API key that you can use, or you can [get your own API key][apikey] and use it instead.

-# Building, and an external dependency
+# Building and running using Docker

+This project has a [Dockerfile](https://github.com/frou/yt2pod/blob/master/Dockerfile) to facilitate containerized building and deployment.

+Get the Dockerfile by cloning this repository and then use the following command to build the Docker image:

+`docker build . -t yt2pod`

+It can then be run using, for example, the following command:

+`docker run -v $PWD:/root -p 8888:8120 yt2pod`

+After you see from the output that it has successfully started, visit http://localhost:8888/ in your browser to see what's being served.

+# Building manually

-With the [Go toolchain](https://golang.org/dl/) installed, the following shell command will download the source code and build it:
+With the [Go toolchain](https://golang.org/dl/) installed, the following command will download the source code and build it:

 `go get github.com/frou/yt2pod`